Insybell/Financial_Multi_Agent_System/TEST.md

 **IMPORTANT:** Keep the first terminal running with the server!

-Open a **NEW terminal window/tab** and activate the virtual environment:
+Open a **NEW terminal window/tab** and activate your virtual environment:

 ```bash
 source venv/bin/activate  # On macOS/Linux